EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Areas: math

-What: This project establishes a community of practice for ongoing support, to increase southern Oregon educators’ use of ambitious practices that include rough draft thinking and meaningful student discourse in mathematics instruction.
-These ambitious practices will help teachers engage all students in developing a deeper conceptual understanding of core math ideas, sense-making, and articulating generalizations and justifications about core math ideas.
+What: This project established a community of practice for ongoing support, to increase southern Oregon educators’ use of ambitious practices that include rough draft thinking and meaningful student discourse in mathematics instruction.
+These ambitious practices help teachers engage all students in developing a deeper conceptual understanding of core math ideas, sense-making, and articulating generalizations and justifications about core math ideas.
 The ambitious teaching practices ensure that every student has a voice and the ability to engage with math as a community.
-Teachers who teach a high percentage of MLL or students experiencing disabilities and rural educators will be prioritized in professional development.
+Teachers who teach a high percentage of MLL or students experiencing disabilities and rural educators were prioritized for professional development.
 This opportunity will help each participating teacher become an advocate for every student to become a 'doer of math'.

 English teacher at work